 Although MediaLab was designed to work in all screen resolutions, how things look may depend on the resolution you choose.
 Certain items may need to be repositioned with the left and top parameters when running in high resolution modes.
 If you are working on different computers, it is often best to pick a single resolution for your experiment (e.g., 1024x768).
-To change these settings, open the Display properties in your computer's Control Panel, and select Settings.
+To change these settings, open the Display properties in your computer's Control Panel, and select Settings (Windows XP) or right click on your desktop and select Screen Resolution (Windows 7).